The History of 7 Tennyson Road, Bath, Somerset

 Edward LOCK & Esther BROWN (& Lilian Elizabeth LOCK)

 Edward LOCK was born in 1853 in Witney, Oxfordshire and was a licensed victualler.
 His mother was an unmarried Elizabeth LOCK, and Edward was brought up by his grandfather (an Agricultural Labourer) and step-grandmother.
 His mother married in 1859 to Albert TAYLOR (a Bootmaker), but Edward never lived with them or his six half-siblings.
-Edward married for the first time in 1878 to Mary Ann Leader IBBETSON and had six children together (the youngest of which was Lilian Elizabeth LOCK, who was living at 7 Tennyson Road in 1939 with her stepmother Esther).
-Mary died in 1903 and Edward remarried Esther BROWN in 1905.
+Edward married for the first time in 1878 to Mary Ann Leader IBBETSON and had six children together (the youngest of whom was Lilian Elizabeth LOCK, who was living at 7 Tennyson Road in 1939 with her stepmother Esther).
+Mary died in 1903, and Edward remarried Esther BROWN in 1905.

 1. Edward Wreford Lock (b.
 10th Dec 1908 in North Kensington, Middlesex)